sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 1. Go to [Google Analytics](https://www.google.com/analytics/).
 Sign up with Google or log into your existing account.
 2. Set up a property.
 The property will represent your website.
-3. You will now see your Tracking ID at the top of the page.
-It should start with `UA-`.
+3. You will now see your Measurement ID at the top of the page.
+It should start with `G-`.

+If you cannot find the Measurement ID, please follow [Google's instructions](https://support.google.com/analytics/answer/12270356).

 [tsfep-image id="1"]